ezsystems/ezplatform/INSTALL.md

 2. **Setup folder rights**<a name="install-2-folder-rights"></a>:

        Like most things, [Symfony documentation](http://symfony.com/doc/current/book/installation.html#checking-symfony-application-configuration-and-setup)
-       applies here, in this case meaning `app/cache`, `app/logs` and `web` need to be writable by cli and web server user.
+       applies here, in this case meaning `app/cache`, `app/logs` and `web/var` need to be writable by cli and web server user.
        Furthermore, future files and directories created by these two users will need to inherit those access rights. *For security reasons, in production there is no need for web server to have access to write to other directories.*